aws-samples/amazon-sagemaker-predict-training-resource-usage/README.md

 ## Installation and Use

-You can install the library directly from github using pip `pip`:
+You can install the library directly from github using `pip`:

 `pip install git+https://github.com/aws-samples/amazon-sagemaker-predict-training-resource-usage.git#subdirectory=Canary_Training/canary_training`